KateCB-DevOps/Asus-X299-Hackintosh/README.md

 # What Doesn't Work
 * SideCar due to some T2 chip dependancies on MacPro7,1 and iMacPro1,1 SMBIOS (Using Duet Display as alternative)

-# BASE EFI Configuration
+# Base EFI Configuration
-1. Download the latest EFI zip in the Base-EFI folder.
+1. Download all the contents in the BASE-EFI folder
-    * Download [Resources](https://github.com/acidanthera/OcBinaryData/tree/master/Resources) folder and copy to the EFI folder `EFI-OC`
+    * Download the [Resources](https://github.com/acidanthera/OcBinaryData/tree/master/Resources) folder and copy it to your EFI folder under `EFI-OC`
 2. Review
     * Important BIOS Settings
         * Above 4G Encoding: Enabled
         * MSR Lock: Disabled
             * If option isn't available in BIOS, turn on `AppleCpuPmCfgLock` and `AppleXcpmCfgLock` in config.plist under Kernel-Quirks.
             * If on patched ASUS BIOS, MSR lock will already be disabled.
+                * To patch BIOS, Refer to section [Patching ASUS BIOS](https://github.com/shinoki7/Asus-X299-Hackintosh#patching-asus-bios-required-on-latest-bios-and-cascade-lake-x-refresh-motherboards)
+                * If you are not on a patched BIOS or Cascade Lake-X Refresh Motherboard, you can disable the SSDT-AWAC.aml entry in the config.plist under `ACPI-Add`.
+You can also delete the file from the EFI folder under `EFI-OC-ACPI`.
         * CSM: Disabled
     * There are two config.plist:  One using iMacPro1,1 SMBIOS and one using MacPro7,1 SMBIOS.
 Depending on which SMBIOS you choose, rename the file to config.plist and delete the other one.
         * MacPro7,1 SMBIOS is only compatible with macOS Catalina and higher
         * If using iMacPro1,1 SMBIOS, you can delete MacProMemoryNotificationDisabler.kext under `EFI-OC-Kexts`
-    * Assumes that you already have MSR lock disabled in BIOS.
-        * To patch BIOS, Refer to section [Patching ASUS BIOS](https://github.com/shinoki7/Asus-X299-Hackintosh#patching-asus-bios-required-on-latest-bios-and-cascade-lake-x-refresh-motherboards)
-        * If on patched BIOS or Cascade Lake-X Refresh motherboard, copy [SSDT-AWAC](https://github.com/shinoki7/Asus-X299-Hackintosh/blob/master/SSDT/SSDT-AWAC.aml) to the EFI folder under `EFI-OC-ACPI` and add SSDT-AWAC as an entry in your config.plist under `ACPI-Add`
 3. Configuration
     * Ethernet:
         * For WS X299 Sage/10G users replace IntelMausi with [SmallTreeIntel8259x](https://small-tree.com/support/downloads/10-gigabit-ethernet-driver-download-page/) kext and update the kext entry.
 NOTE: Requires Ubuntu EEPROM modding outlined in @KGPs [guide section E.8.2.2](https://www.tonymacx86.com/threads/how-to-build-your-own-imac-pro-successful-build-extended-guide.229353/)